 How to Plan and Design your Kitchen Perfectly the First Time

-When designing your new kitchen, there are a plethora of problems that you could face later down the line if your layout is not correct, features don’t fit your needs, if the materials aren’t right or if you miss opportunities to maximise space.
-That’s why getting your design right first time matters all the more!
+When designing your new kitchen, there are a plethora of problems that you could face later down the line if your layout is not correct, features don’t fit your needs, if the materials aren’t right or if you miss opportunities to maximize space.
+That’s why getting your design right the first time matters all the more!
 By carefully planning your kitchen design, you can forgo those issues later that are much harder to fix in hindsight and ensure that your kitchen space works seamlessly from the get-go.

 To help you achieve this, our professional kitchen designers have collaborated with kitchen planners and joiners from across the pond, CAD Joinery, who digitally design and plan all kitchens before they craft them from scratch.

-Since kitchen remodeling is such a big project, that is both time consuming and a big financial investment, learning some tips from the pros will help you maximise storage, place features in the optimal layout, and find smart alternatives to costly materials.
+Since kitchen remodeling is such a big project, that is both time consuming and a big financial investment, learning some tips from the pros will help you maximize storage, place features in the optimal layout, and find smart alternatives to costly materials.
 These all start with good planning, and by following these kitchen design steps, you can ensure that you get it right first time.

 Map it out

 The first step is to draw up a scaled map of your kitchen including notes that show the electrical outlets, plumbing, and heating, as well as any windows and doors.
 You can do this using a range of 3-D kitchen design software or if you’re working with an architect, they can help you with this stage.
 Consider the sale of your home – how remodeling your kitchen will affect the sale price.

 Work Out Your Aims

-When designing your kitchen you have to know what you want to get out of the room, from creating more space with more shelving or by utilising the nooks and crannies better (such as the notorious corner cupboard), to simply a change in style.
+When designing your kitchen you have to know what you want to get out of the room, from creating more space with more shelving or by utilizing the nooks and crannies better (such as the notorious corner cupboard), to simply a change in style.

 You can even list ideas that would be part of your dream kitchen such as built-in features or appliances that suit your needs, such as an InSinkErator or something more quirky like a chalkboard wall for the kids.
 Get it all down and then note the priorities – extra ideas can be worked in later, as and when your budget allows.